 A tunnel greenhouse can easily be built from WHITE (not black) PVC pipe (say 2 inches in diameter) if you have the proper connectors.
 On the other hand PVC pipe can cost more.
 Rebar is easy to fasten with twine.
 And it can be poked into the soil easily.
-Another material some use is white-painted electrical conduit pipe but a pipe bender machine is needed.
+Another material some use is silver-colored electrical conduit pipe but a pipe bender machine may be needed.

 Decide What Direction to Align The Long Axis of the Greenhouse.

 In northern or cool areas you will probably want to run your greenhouse east-west, so that the long side faces south.
-That way there is maximum solar heat gained in those few hours just before till after noontime when the sun is in the south.
+That way there is maximum solar heat gained in those few hours just before till after noontime when the sun is in the south, especially in spring or fall.
 In the southern latitudes I'd probably face the greenhouse east and west to lower noontime temperatures, though with the sun being so high in lower latitudes it might not make much difference.